Kizaki

 Define route-access scopes in Inspire and manage actual tokens through the CLI.

 The apiKeys block defines which machine-access scopes your app supports.
-Routes use those scope names through auth: apiKey(scope), and the platform handles the actual token lifecycle.
+Routes reference scope names via auth: apiKey(scope).
+The platform handles token lifecycle.

 Basic Shape